 A few weeks ago I was t-boned by an uninsured driver who ran a stop sign and I have some injuries that I am currently seeing a chiropractor and LMT for 3-4 times a week under PIP coverage with my insurance company.
 I do not have collision coverage, only liability.

 I was a passenger in an auto that was rear ended.
 My friend's auto insurance is covering under personal injury protection while pursuing the at fault driver's insurance for reimbursement.
-My friend's auto insurance is demanding that I sign a consent to disclose "any and all of my health and...
+My friend's auto insurance is demanding that I sign a consent to disclose "any and all of...
 Read more »

 This is typical of insurance companies.
 I do not allow insurance companies to have records of my client's prior medical treatment that is not related to the injuries my client sustained in the accident.
-Unfortunately, many people simply signed these authorizations allowing the insurance companies...Read more »
+Unfortunately, many people simply signed these authorizations allowing the insurance...Read more »

 I reside in Oregon and the accident happened in Oregon.
 Employer is not being professional about the situation and neither is their workmans comp agent.
 The accident occured on July 20th and I have not received payment for lost wages and my medical bills are not being paid.
 Driving is part of my...
 Read more »

 If you were injured while on the job, your lost income should be handled by the Worker's Compensation insurer.
-If your auto insurer mistakenly pays your lost income under its personal injury protection coverage, you should notify them so they can seek reimbursement from the Worker's Compensation...Read more »
+If your auto insurer mistakenly pays your lost income under its personal injury protection coverage, you should notify them so they can seek reimbursement from the Worker's...Read more »

 Under Oregon law, a dog owner is liable for another's pain and suffering if their dog bites someone if the dog is deemed to have been unreasonably dangerous before it bit the person or if the dog was off leash in violation of a city or county law.